 When getting certified for scuba diving there are often a lot of questions about the sport.
-These include, how deep can divers dive without scuba gear, what’s the best scuba gear to buy and possibly one of the most common questions, why do scuba divers dive backwards off of the boat.
+These include, how deep can divers dive without scuba gear, what’s the best scuba gear to buy, and possibly one of the most common questions, why do scuba divers go in backward off of the boat.

 If you have ever asked the common question highlighted in the title above, you may have heard the phrase/joke that experienced divers are quick to respond with of “divers roll backward so they don’t roll into the boat”

 As funny as it is, it doesn’t really explain why all divers dive in backward, does it?
 If you are still feeling in the dark about the reasons why then stick with us as we look at this subject in a lot more detail.